-20 For example, Robert Einhorn, former Assistant Secretary of State for Nonproliferation in the Clinton Administration, criticized the Bush Administration saying that "sanctions are used, but they are usually simply imposed rather than used as a vehicle for trying to leverage better behavior. ...
+21 For example, Robert Einhorn, former Assistant Secretary of State for Nonproliferation in the Clinton Administration, criticized the Bush Administration saying that "sanctions are used, but they are usually simply imposed rather than used as a vehicle for trying to leverage better behavior. ...
 There seems to be no real strategy today to try to promote continued improvement in China's nonproliferation record," ("China and Non-Proliferation," National Interest, April 2, 2003).
 William Kristol, of the Project for the New American Century, in a memo to opinion leaders, dated June 4, 2003, argued that "real progress in U.S.-China relations is unlikely if the president is less than forceful and candid with his Chinese counterpart on issues of importance to the United States."
-Also see: Susan Lawrence, "U.S. Presses China on Arms, Quietly," Wall Street Journal, October 30, 2003.
+Also see Susan Lawrence, "U.S. Presses China on Arms, Quietly," Wall Street Journal, October 30, 2003.

-another set of missile proliferation sanctions on NORINCO a month earlier.22 While the White House hosted PRC Premier Wen Jiabao on December 9, 2003, a senior official told reporters that "the President applauded the new Chinese white paper on nonproliferation but noted that there is a need for tough implementation of the commitments contained in that white paper" (just issued on December 3, 2003, on the eve of Wen's visit).
-But again, Bush did not highlight the issue of weapons proliferation with China in his public remarks.23 Also, China did not join the 11 original members of the Proliferation Security Initiative (PSI) plus Norway, Denmark, Singapore, and Canada in sending representatives to a meeting in Washington on December 16-17, 2003, shortly after Premier Wen's visit.24
+President Hu did not respond to Bush's general concerns about Iran's nuclear weapons program.22 In Thailand in October 2003, at another meeting between the two presidents, Bush noted that they had a "very constructive dialogue" on trade, Iraq, counter-terrorism, and North Korea, but he did not mention weapons proliferation as an issue with China, although the Administration had imposed another set of missile proliferation sanctions on NORINCO a month earlier.23 While the White House hosted PRC Premier Wen Jiabao on December 9, 2003, a senior official told reporters that "the President applauded the new Chinese white paper on nonproliferation but noted that there is a need for tough implementation of the commitments contained in that white paper" (just issued on December 3, 2003, on the eve of Wen's visit).
+But again, Bush did not highlight the issue of weapons proliferation with China in his public remarks.24

 Counter-Terrorism Campaign.
 The terrorist attacks of September 11, 2001, added a compelling U.S. interest in considering U.S. policy on PRC weapons proliferation.
 With questions about the viability of Pakistan's government after it gave strong support to the anti-terrorism war, the United States could seek intelligence from the PRC about Pakistan's nuclear weapons as well as cooperation in not further adding to instability in South Asia.
-Also, the Bush Administration could maintain or strengthen its response to the proliferation problem, since PRC entities have reportedly transferred nuclear, missile, and/or chemical weapons technology to sponsors of terrorism (listed by the State Department), such as Iran, North Korea, and Libya.
+Also, the Bush Administration could maintain or strengthen its response to the proliferation problem, since PRC entities have reportedly transferred nuclear, missile, and/or chemical weapons technology to sponsors of terrorism (listed by the State Department), such as Iran.
 If the Administration lifts sanctions for cooperating countries, options include waiving proliferation sanctions on the PRC.
-(On China's role in counter-terrorism, see "People's Republic of China" in the CRS Terrorism Briefing Book, [http://www.congress.gov/brbk/html/ebter67.html], by Shirley Kan.)
+(Also see CRS Report RS21995, U.S.-China Counter-Terrorism Cooperation: Issues for U.S. Policy, by Shirley Kan.)